 Safari

-Situated on the northwest coast of Sri Lanka and bordering the Indian Ocean, Wilpattu National Park is interspersed with a number of floodplain lakes.
+Situated on the north-west coast and bordering the Indian Ocean, Wilpattu National Park is interspersed with a number of floodplain lakes.
 This vast expanse of land and forest boasts impressive varieties of wildlife, including deer, elephants, wild boar, sloth bears and leopards.

-Located close to the towns of Habarana and Sigiriya are Minneriya and Kaudulla national parks.
-The centrepiece of Minneriya National Park is the large Minneriya tank, which attracts vast numbers of elephants as water dries up elsewhere during hotter times of the year.
-Despite its relatively small size, the park boasts an unusually wide range of habitat types, from dry tropical forests to wetlands and grasslands.
-The principal attraction here is undoubtedly the elephants however other inhabitants include purple-faced langur monkeys and an enormous number of birds.
+Inland, close to the towns of Habarana and Sigiriya, are Minneriya and Kaudulla national parks.
+The centrepiece of Minneriya is its large tank or reservoir, which attracts vast numbers of elephants as water dries up elsewhere during the hotter months of the year.
+Despite its relatively small size, the park boasts an unusually wide range of habitats, from dry tropical forests to wetlands and grasslands.

 -